mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/ar.md

 {:id="TorusNode.PipeRadiusInCentimeters" .number} *PipeRadiusInCentimeters*
 : The pipe radius defines the size of the surface that encircles the ring, or the pipe radius.
 This can be thought of as the band of the ring.
 Values less than zero will be treated as their absolute value.
 When set to zero, the TorusNode will not be shown.

+{:id="TorusNode.Pose" .any .wo .bo} *Pose*
+: Set the current pose of the object

+{:id="TorusNode.PoseFromPropertyPosition" .text .wo .bo} *PoseFromPropertyPosition* : Set the current pose of the object from property

 {:id="TorusNode.PoseToYailDictionary" .dictionary .ro .bo} *PoseToYailDictionary* : Convert current pose to yail